Eluding Secure Aggregation in Federated Learning via Model Inconsistency: Introduction

 For this reason, Bonawitz et al.~\cite{bonawitz2017practical} have proposed to combine \textbf{secure aggregation} (SA) protocols with FL as a first step to increase the security of FL, preventing the server from accessing individual model updates.
 Informally, SA is a specialized MPC protocol that allows a set of users to compute the sum of their private inputs securely.
 The security guarantee is the same as standard MPC protocols, i.e., nothing is leaked about the inputs except what can be inferred from the output (the sum of the values).

 SA is believed to be one of the most robust defenses against gradient inversion and related inference attacks~\cite{huang2021evaluating}.
-In particular, the application of SA in FL has two main objectives: \textbf{(1)}~Aggregating together a suitable number of model updates smooths out the information carried out by individual contributions.
-In turn, this makes it unfeasible to assert or recover meaningful information on individual training instances that produced the aggregated value. \textbf{(2)}~SA ``hides'' the source of the aggregated information; even if sensitive data is recovered from the aggregated model updates, this cannot be attributed to the user who provided it.
+In particular, the application of SA in FL has two main objectives: \textbf{(1)}~\TT{Privacy by aggregation}:~Aggregating together a suitable number of model updates smooths out the information carried out by individual contributions.
+In turn, this makes it unfeasible to assert or recover meaningful information on individual training instances that produced the aggregated value. \textbf{(2)}~\TT{Privacy by shuffling}:~SA ``hides'' the source of the aggregated information; even if sensitive data is recovered from the aggregated model updates, this cannot be attributed to the user (the individual model update) who provided it.
 Thus, although the privacy of the set of users may be violated, the privacy of individuals is preserved.

-Our work shows that a motivated and malicious server can easily violate both of these fundamental properties of current SA defenses. \textbf{This vulnerability is not specific to the SA protocol used; instead, it originated from the incorrect composition of SA and FL.} In fact, it is exploitable even if the underlying SA protocol is replaced with its ideal cryptographic functionality, i.e., an ideal implementation that provides the perfect level of security.
+Our work shows that a motivated and malicious server can easily violate both of these fundamental properties of current SA defenses.
+This vulnerability emerges from the federated learning protocol, not the SA protocol; it is caused by incorrect usage of the SA protocol.
+For example, even if we abstract the SA protocol with an ideal aggregation functionality, the protocol is still exploitable.
+In this case, the failure to validate SA inputs by the user is one of the protocol's weaknesses, and we are not targeting a specific implementation of SA.
 The main intuition is that model updates (i.e., the inputs of SA) are under the indirect control of the malicious server since model updates are computed starting from the parameters sent by the server.
 A malicious server can leverage this control to tamper with the updates (that are the inputs of SA) so that their aggregation will leak information about the update of a target user.

 In order to achieve this, the server exploits a new attack vector that we call \textbf{model inconsistency}.
 Here, the server distributes different views of the same model to different users within the same round.
 In this work, we show that model inconsistency can introduce new vulnerabilities in FL algorithms.
 The intuition is that a malicious server, providing different parameters to different users, can exploit behavioral differences in the model updates provided by the different models to infer information on users' datasets, even when those model updates are securely aggregated before reaching the server.